hfa224/personal-site/README.md

-## Starting the virtual environment
+## Running using poetry

-In Powershell run
+Either run

-personal-site\venv\Scripts\Activate.ps1

-To deactivate type

-deactivate
+poetry run python .\app.py

+Other start the poetry shell

+poetry shell

+then run the app.

 ## Running the app